What is SQL?

 delete from employee;

-Note: if you leave off the where clause, all records will be deleted!
+Note: if you leave off the where clause, all records will be deleted!delete from employee

 where lastname = 'May';